oaimli/oaimli.github.io/index.md

 </tr>
 </table>

+*Whatever is worth doing at all, is worth doing well.       ------ Philip Stanhope*

 #### Brief Bio

-I'm currently a third-year master student (Exam-exempted postgraduate) in Institute of Software, Chinese Academy of Sciences ([ISCAS](http://english.is.cas.cn/)), supervised by [Prof. Beihong Jin](http://work.iscas.ac.cn/index.php/Jinbeihong/index/beihong.html), and I'm also affiliated with School of Computer Science and Technology, University of Chinese Academy of Sciences ([UCAS](https://english.ucas.ac.cn/)).
-Prior to ISCAS, I obtained my Bachelar's degree in School of Software, Northeastern University ([NEU](http://english.neu.edu.cn/)) in 2017.
+I'm currently a third-year master student (exam-exempted postgraduate) from the School of Computer Science and Technology, University of Chinese Academy of Sciences ([UCAS](https://english.ucas.ac.cn/)), now studying at the Institute of Software, Chinese Academy of Sciences ([ISCAS](http://english.is.cas.cn/)), supervised by [Prof. Beihong Jin](http://work.iscas.ac.cn/index.php/Jinbeihong/index/beihong.html), and  I'm going to graduate in June 2020.
+Prior to ISCAS, I obtained my Bachelar's degree in the School of Software, Northeastern University ([NEU](http://english.neu.edu.cn/)) in 2017.
 More information about me is [here](https://oaimli.github.io/files/miaoli-cv.pdf).

 #### Research Interests

-I am very interested in Natural Language Processing and Machine Learning, especially the intersection of Deep Learning and Natural Language Processing.
+My research interests fall in Natural Language Processing and Machine Learning, especially the intersection of Deep Unsupervised Learning for Natural Language Processing, also text mining.
+I always desire that machines can understand and generate texts like humans.

 My current research focuses on:

 - Deep unsupervised learning for Natural Language Processing
 - Text generation and document-level understanding
 - Knowledge guided Natural Language Processing
 - Model transparency, interpretability, and controllability
+- Deep latent-variable models for text clustering (master thesis topic)

 In future study, I will extend my current research to multimodal data and achieve unsupervised neural language learning from multimodal resources, such as abstractive multimodal summarisation with deep generative models.

 #### Technical Skills